-THIS BOOK IS THE PROPERT STATE PROVINCE COUNTY PARISH SCHOOL DISTRICT OTHER Book No Enter information in spaces to the left as instructed.

-CONDITION

-ISSUED TO Year Used ISSUED RETURNED

-PUPILS to whom this textbook is issued must not write on any page or mark any part of it in any way, consumable textbooks excepted. - 1.
+THIS BOOK IS THE PROPERT STATE PROVINCE COUNTY PARISH SCHOOL DISTRICT OTHER CONDITION Year Used ISSUED RETURNED Year Book No PUPILS to whom this textbook is issued must not write on any page or mark any part of it in any way, consumable textbooks excepted. - 1.
 Teachers should see that the pupil's name is clearly written in ink in the spaces above in every book issued. - 2.
 The following terms should be used in recording the condition of the book: New; Good; Fair; Poor; Bad.